 - Dracolich: Not actually undead, but certainly invokes the impression of one.

 - Establishing Character Moment: Its first action in the game is to kill all the Girros that were about to mob your hapless Hunter.

-- Flunky Boss: In later stages of the fight it may raise dead small monsters such as Girros and set them against you.
+- Flunky Boss: In later stages of the fight, it may summon effluvium-infected Girros and Rahpinos and set them against you.